Oral & Vision Health Blog

 On the other side of that equation, another very recent study found that gum disease increased the risk of developing a mental illness by 37%.
 Taking care of your oral health is a win-win proposition for both your mental and physical health – poor oral health is linked to cardiovascular disease and oral cancer.

-Now we will look at the behaviors common in those with poor mental health that can harm their oral health.
+Now, we will look at the behaviors expected in those with poor mental health that can harm their oral health.

 Behaviors that affect oral health